yuninxia/HPCToolkit/doc/src/users/faq.md

   First, `hpcrun` will resort to more expensive unwind heuristics and possibly have to recover from self-generated segmentation faults.
   Second, when these exceptional behaviors occur, `hpcrun` writes some information to a log file.
   In the context of a parallel application and overloaded parallel file system, this can perturb the execution significantly.
-  To diagnose this, execute the following command and look for "Errant Samples":
+  To diagnose this, you can grep the log files in a measurement directory for large counts of "Errant Samples", which appear after the string "errant:".

-  > `hpcsummary --all <hpctoolkit-measurements>`

-  Note: The `hpcsummary` script is no longer included in the `bin` directory of an HPCToolkit installation;
-  it is a developer script that can be found in the `libexec/hpctoolkit` directory.
-  Let us know if you encounter significant problems with bad unwinds.

 - You have very long call paths where long is in the hundreds or thousands.
   On x86-based architectures, try additionally using `hpcrun`'s `RETCNT` event.